intentor/adic/README.md

 Binds the key type to a singleton `UnityEngine.Component` of itself or some type on a game object of a given tag.

+If the component is not found on the game object, it will be added.

 ```cs
 //Binding to itself by tag...
 container.Bind<SomeMonoBehaviour>.ToGameObjectWithTag("Tag");